haritonch/os-ntua/README.md

 # os-ntua
-A repository of our lab exercises solutions.
+A repository of our lab exercises solutions for Operating Systems class at National Technical University of Athens 2019.